Gastrodiscoides: Pathogenicity and pathology

 Gastrodiscoidiasis is an infection that is usually asymptomatic and affects the small intestine in animals, such as pigs, to a very mild symptom, but when it occurs in humans it can cause serious health problems and even death.
-It is suspected to cause diarrhoea, fever, abdominal pain, colic, and an increased mucous production.
+It is suspected to cause diarrhoea, fever, abdominal pain, colic, and an increased mucus production.
 In severe cases, where there are large amounts of eggs present, tissue reactions can occur in the heart or mesenteric lymphatics, and even death may occur if left neglected.
 Indeed, a number of mortality among native Assamese children is attributed to this infection.
 In pigs, pathological symptoms include infiltration with eosinophils, lymphocytes, and plasma cells.
 The submucosa can show oedema and thickening, resulting in a subacute inflammation of the caecum and mucoid diarrhoea.

 Epidemiology

 Human gastrodiscoidiasis is endemic in Assam, and to a lesser extent in the Philippines.
 The highest incidence so far recorded is among children in Kamrup district of Assam, where the prevalence was as high as 41%.
 First described from a native Assamese patient, it was initially believed to have a distribution restricted to NE India and the southeast Asia.
 Later investigations revealed that it is widespread, and is further spread by infected persons to other parts of the world, such as Guyana.
 The level of infection in laboratory animals can be very high among Asian mammals.
 Regions of high incidence can be attributed to low standard of sanitation, such as rural farms and villages where night soils are used.
 Infection in both humans and animals is most common through the ingestion of vegetation found in contaminated water.
 It is also assumed that transmission from infected fish that is under-cooked or eaten raw, as common among southeast Asian.
 There is a unique case report of a seven-year-old Nigerian who showed symptoms of malnutrition and anaemia and was eventually diagnosed with infections of G. hominis and Ascaris lumbricoides.
 The child quickly recovered after proper medication.